 Why Liability Insurance?

 Because no matter how careful you are, accidents happen.
 And you can be sued by anyone who claims injury or damages resulting from your activities.
 You may not be liable, but you will need to be defended in court.
 A liability policy will pay for this defence as well as any costs awarded against you.
 In short, liability insurance gives you peace of mind.

 Who is Insured?

-Volleyball Alberta's Commercial Liability Policy and Sports Accident Policy covers our registered members (Officers, Directors, Coaches, Managers, Officials, Members, Volunteers and Employees) throughout the membership year (September 1 – August 31) but only while acting within the scope of their duties on behalf of Volleyball Canada; Volleyball Alberta and affiliated Clubs/Teams.
+Volleyball Alberta’s Commercial Liability Policy and Sports Accident Policy covers our Registered Members (Athletes, Board Members, Coaches, Managers, Referees, Staff & Volunteers) throughout the membership year (September 1 – August 31) but only while acting within the scope of their duties on behalf of Volleyball Canada; Volleyball Alberta and affiliated Clubs/Teams.
 Spectators are also covered under both the Commercial Liability Policy and Sports Accident Policy.